 It’s important to realize anger often flows from a feeling of insecurity, and thus serves as a defense mechanism.
 At first glance, anger can appear to energize us and make us feel powerful.
 Again, feeling and expressing anger is healthy when it’s managed in an appropriate way.
 But left unchecked, anger can wreak havoc on your life and those around you.

+Are You an angry lawyer?
 Getting Anger Under Control

 The good thing is that anger management is a learned behavior.
 None of us are born knowing how to control our anger, but you can use the following tips to better manage the feeling: